Welcome

 - White coat on blue or dark pigmented skin

-- Legs with a splash of colour or spots of colour on the front of each fetlock
+- Legs with a splash of black colour or spots of black colour on the front of each fetlock

 - Black hooves and a black tongue is desirable